ryanzmr/DBExportHub/EXPORT_CONFIGURATION_GUIDE.md

 ### Cancel
 - **Function**: Cancels an ongoing preview or export operation
 - **Available**: Only when an operation is in progress
+- **API Endpoint**: `/api/operations/{operation_id}/cancel`
+- **Processing**: Immediately stops the running operation and cleans up resources

 ### Reset
 - **Function**: Clears all form fields to start fresh
 - **Available**: When no operation is in progress

+## Operation Tracking

+During export operations, the system provides real-time progress tracking:

+1. A progress bar indicates the percentage of completion
+2. Status messages show the current operation stage
+3. Estimated time remaining is displayed when available
+4. For large exports, a counter shows processed records (e.g., "Processing 5,000 of 15,000 records")
+5. The Cancel button is available during this time to abort the operation if needed

 ## Backend Processing Flow